Balajiberi13/Balajiberi13/README.md

-- 👋 Hi, I’m @Balajiberi13
+- 👋 Hi, I’m BALAJI BERI.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DSA.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an intern role.
-- 📫 How to reach me ...
+- 📫 How to reach me @7032581740

 <!---
 Balajiberi13/Balajiberi13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.